-I can't eat something unless I know what it is

-- I drank some off milk last year and I haven't drunk milk since. - avoid brushing my teeth because of the way the toothbrush feels.
+- I can't eat something unless I know what it is and what texture it will have. - I only eat soft brown foods. - I won't eat at Nana and Pop's house because they have different biscuits to my house. - I drank some off milk last year and I haven't drunk milk since. - I avoid brushing my teeth because of the way the toothbrush feels.